Slavery and Human Trafficking Statement

 General Mills is collaborating with Musim Mas Group to implement a program designed to integrate independent smallholders from villages neighboring the Leuser Ecosystem in Aceh Singkil, Sumatra, Indonesia, into the sustainable palm oil supply chain to reduce deforestation and improve livelihoods.
 We recognize the opportunity for industry investment at origin in partnership with key upstream suppliers to support smallholders in addressing environmental, social, and economic challenges, and we are now putting this into practice in the Aceh Singkil region.
 We are pleased to partner with Musim Mas to invest in a smallholder hub program, working in collaboration with local government to improve the economic security of smallholders and assisting smallholders on their journey towards sustainable production, through collaboration with local government.
 Investment from General Mills supports the capacity building of village extension officers who provide Good Agricultural Practices, financial literacy, and NDPE (No Deforestation, No Peat, No Exploitation) training and resources to smallholders.

-In fiscal 2023, General Mills also joined the Aceh Landscape program stewarded by Earthworm Foundation in Aceh Indonesia: Aceh Selatan, Aceh Singkil and Subulussalam.
+In fiscal 2024, General Mills supported the Aceh Landscape program stewarded by Earthworm Foundation in Aceh Indonesia: Aceh Selatan, Aceh Singkil and Subulussalam.
 Together with a coalition of government, corporate, and NGO partners, the program vision is to create a resilient landscape which presents a compelling case for the feasibility of balancing commodity production, forest conservation, sustainable livelihoods, and good social and workforce practices at scale.
 Philanthropic investment from General Mills supports community land rights initiatives, contributing to participatory mapping and land tenure studies as well as technical support on solving land tenure issues.

 General Mills has also partnered with Earthworm Foundation for additional investments in Brazil and Guatemala to advance land rights and forest protection in these key palm supply sheds.
 Through these investments, we remain committed to working with our suppliers, peers and partners to support the development of forest-positive and people-positive palm oil supply chains.